-The kitchen is often the focal piece of a home.
-Although it can be seen as utilitarian, its aesthetic features shouldn't be overlooked.
+Although kitchens can feel completely utilitarian, their aesthetic shouldn't be overlooked.
 Given how much traffic this room gets, it's only right that you give your kitchen some interior design love.
 After you've picked your appliances, found an accent rug, and chosen the perfect cabinets, it's time to consider the backsplash.

-This dreamy kitchen is bright and fresh looking, thanks to its all-white motif.
+This dreamy kitchen appears bright and expansive thanks to its all-white motif.
 The subway tiles blend together without heavy grout defining each line.
 Using subtle grout means you can play with different tile patterns without overwhelming your design.
 Achieve this look by laying tiles in a straight herringbone design.
-With an all-white backsplash, you can feel free to play with different designs that will hardly be noticeable.

-If you're looking for a design upgrade, find subway tiles made out of an unexpected material.
-Marble has always been in style and it certainly isn't going away anytime soon.
-This chic material will take your kitchen backsplash up a notch.
+Marble never goes out of style and it'll instantly give your kitchen a luxe upgrade.
 Depending on the vein variation you choose, you can make the design bold and eye-catching or subtle and understated.

-Here marble subway tiles take on the straight herringbone design.
-The dual elements make the backsplash unique, and the darker marble flows effortlessly with the rest of the design features found in the kitchen.
-If you don't want to commit to a backsplash design that goes from the counter to the ceiling, try dividing the wall between a backsplash and a crown molding.
-Both are classic and can look gorgeous when positioned near each other.
-Add a chandelier and this look is yours.
+If you don't want to commit to a backsplash design that goes from the counter to the ceiling, try dividing the wall between a backsplash and crown molding.
+Both are classic design elements and look gorgeous when positioned near each other.

 For a sophisticated look that goes against the trend of the all-white kitchen, match dark cabinets and appliances with a moody backsplash.
-Pick any color that suits your home's unique décor.
-This kitchen features black tiles in a traditional herringbone design, but you can change it up with a crosshatch or vertical design to go with the color of your choosing.
+This kitchen features black tiles in a traditional herringbone design, but you can change it up with a crosshatch or vertical design to go with the color of your choice.

-While you may feel the urge to show off your subway tile backsplash, don't be afraid to hang shelves atop a cabinet-to-ceiling design.
-Here wooden shelves add dimension and play off the rustic wooden floorboards in an otherwise white space.
+While you may want to show off your subway tile, don't be afraid to hang shelves on them.
+In fact, shelves can highlight the tile.
+Here, wooden shelves add dimension and play off the rustic wooden floorboards in an otherwise white space.
 The offset tiles with visible grout blend seamlessly into the existing décor for a chic look.

-For a modern look, take inspiration from this bold kitchen design.
+For a modern look, get inspired by this bold kitchen design.
 The backsplash appears clean and glossy as tiles travel up the wall and around high windows.
-You can hardly notice that the range hood is made of different materials than the tile, thanks to horizontal lines that mimic the subway tile design.
-Play around with a backsplash that is similar to other design elements in the kitchen, and don't be afraid to mismatch dark cabinets with light tiles—the juxtaposition can be ultra-compelling.
+Play with various heights and hues, and don't be afraid to contrast dark cabinets with light tiles—the juxtaposition can be ultra-compelling.